 The Mary Byron Project Scholars Program at Assumption High School in Louisville, KY was established in memory of Mary Byron, a 1991 graduate of Assumption.
 The scholarship program is designed for students who wish to undertake a leadership opportunity among their peers and in the community relating to intimate partner and dating violence education and prevention.

 We provide training and education designed to help professionals (including legal professionals and law enforcement) and community members understand the dynamics of intimate partner violence, the application of law to situations involving intimate partner violence, and the need for changes in workplaces, courtrooms, and other settings.
 We’re happy to tailor training to the needs of your group.

 The Celebrating Solutions Awards showcase and applaud local innovations that demonstrate promise in breaking the cycle of violence.
-We select programs that can serve as models for the nation and offer $10,000 cash awards in recognition of their pioneering efforts.
-Nominations are judged by a panel of experts in criminal justice, health care, and public policy, and other disciplines that address intimate partner violence.
+We've selected programs that can serve as models for the nation and awarded $10,000 cash awards in recognition of their pioneering efforts.
+The fifth Celebrating Solutions Award, the Roth Award, was created specifically for programs that address the needs of underserved populations.

 The WorkSafe Initiative helps business leaders become proactive about supporting and protecting employees who are victims of intimate partner violence and those who work with them.
 We understand that many companies are uncertain about their role in this issue and want to respect their employees’ privacy.
 Our WorkSafe Initiative was created to help address this uncertainty and provide guidance, training and policy development support.